Breaking Down Mum Rage: ADHD and Autism Insights

 How Mum Rage Lands on the People Around You

-Strategies That Help — Managing Anger and Mum Rage
+What Actually Helps — Managing Anger and Mum Rage

-Generic advice about this topic was not written with an ADHD or autistic brain in mind.
-Sleep when the baby sleeps.
-Just ask for help.
-Lower your standards.
-Every mother finds it hard.
-For a mother with ADHD or autism in genuine dysregulation, this advice is not just unhelpful; it can be actively harmful, leading to further isolation and increasing feelings of shame.
-It assumes a brain that responds to rest the way most people's do.
+For an ADHD or autistic mother in genuine nervous system dysregulation, this advice is not just unhelpful; it can be actively harmful, leading to further isolation and increasing feelings of shame.
+It assumes a regulatory system that responds to rest the way most people do.
 It assumes that reaching out feels straightforward.
 It assumes the difficulty is proportional to a neurotypical mother's, only turned up slightly.

-Mum rage in an ADHD or autistic brain is a different kind of hard.
-What helps is different, too.
+Motherhood rage in a neurodivergent body is a different kind of hard.
+What helps is different as well.

 Upstream: building the early-warning system